top of page

 —Ghaemi’s position is that psychiatry should approximate the rest of medicine.
 As previously noted:

-• the DSM diagnoses are just a collection of symptoms that lack validity as discreet diseases
+• The DSM diagnoses are merely a collection of symptoms that lack validity as discrete diseases.

 —Kendler, on the other hand, asserts that psychiatric diagnoses:

-• Psychiatry should therefore embrace multiple explanations and not wait for pathological mechanisms that may never be discovered
+• Psychiatry should embrace multiple explanations and not wait for pathological mechanisms that may never be discovered.

-—In summary, Ghaemi is pushing psychiatry towards scientific purity and medical validity and Kendler supports pragmatic pluralism that embraces imperfect categories as the best available tools.
+—In summary, Ghaemi is pushing psychiatry towards scientific purity and medical validity, while Kendler supports pragmatic pluralism that embraces imperfect categories as the best available tools.

 Jonathan Bauman, MD